Clairvoyant scheduling of random walks: Glossary

 \item[Mazery $\cM^{k}$] Introduced in Subsection~\ref{subsec:renorm} in an abstract way just as a $k$-level ``model''.
 Mazeries are defined in Section~\ref{sec:mazery}, and the operation defining $\cM^{k+1}$ in terms of $\cM^{k}$ is defined in Section~\ref{sec:plan}.
 A mazery is a random process containing a random set of traps, random sets of barriers and walls, and a random assignment of some cleanness properties to points.
 These random processes must obey certain conditions, spelled out in Section~\ref{sec:mazery}.

 \item[Number of colors $\m$] Introduced in the Introduction, it is the size of the complete graph, and the number of colors in the color-percolation model.
-It does not appear directly as a parameter in the mazeries, but Example~\ref{xmp:base} defines it with the help of the trap probability upper bound $\tub$ of model $\cM^{1}$ as $\m=1 + \cei{1/\tub}$.
+It is connected to the other parameters of the mazeries via~\eqref{eq:m-expr}.

 \item[Potential wall] Whether a segment is a barrier or not depends only on symbols in the segment itself.
 However, whether a barrier is a wall depends on the environment.
 As introduced in Definition~\ref{def:potential-wall}, a segment is a \df{potential wall} when there is an environment making it a wall.